freelawproject/judge-pics/README.md

 ## Contributing as a Developer

-This project is fairly easy to contribute to and we need lots of help gathering files.
+This project is fairly easy to contribute to, and we need lots of help gathering files.
 You can see untapped sources for images in the [additional-sources.md][add] file.

 The normal process is: